biologbook/GEDO/README.md

 module activity through a transition score quantifying the shift from healthy controls to diseased individuals.
-When applied to bulk RNA-seq data from Sjögren’s disease patients and healthy controls (PRECISESADS cohort), GEDO was benchmarked against PCA1 and the Mean of z-scores in classification and unsupervised clustering tasks.
+When applied to bulk RNA-seq data from Sjögren’s disease patients and healthy controls (PRECISESADS cohort), GEDO was benchmarked against PCA1, Mean of z-scores, ssGSEA and GSVA in classification, unsupervised clustering tasks and robustness against noise and bias.

-GEDO outperformed both approaches in predicting disease status and yielded more informative module matrices, enhancing subgroup separability.
-The bio- logical signal captured was aligned with the knowledge and clinical features of Sjögren’s disease.
+GEDO outperformed both approaches in predicting disease status and yielded more informative module matrices, enhances subgroup separability and robustness against noise and bias.
+The biological signal captured was aligned with the knowledge and clinical features of Sjögren’s disease.

 GEDO offers a robust, interpretable framework for quantifying gene modules activity, with applications in single- and multi-omics integration.
 Its topology- based design enables finer resolution of disease-related transcriptomic alterations.

 # 📂 Structure of the repository
 - docs/TUTORIAL.html : Quarto edited file which run analysis, show code execution, and show figures.